-The academic outcomes for students experiencing homelessness varied greatly between the six LEAs in the 2019 Audit.
-For example, Vallejo USD and Norwalk-La Mirada USD are both located in cities with similar populations and poverty levels, and have a similar number of students.
-However, Norwalk-La Mirada USD's youth experiencing homelessness outperformed the statewide average on all measures, with a suspension rate of 4%, chronic absenteeism rate of 14% and a graduation rate of 88%.
-In contrast, Vallejo USD's students experiencing homelessness had a suspension rate over double the statewide average, a chronic absenteeism rate of 60%, and a graduation rate of 50% for students experiencing homelessness.
-An analysis of data on homeless students enrolled in charter and non-charter public schools in Los Angeles County, published by the UCLA Black Male Institute in 2021, found that in the 2018-19 academic year the 5-year cohort graduation rates for these charter school students was 45%, approximately 35 percentage points lower than their peers in non-charter schools, and that 40% of these students were chronically absent.
+The academic outcomes for students experiencing homelessness varied greatly between the six LEAs in the audit.
+For example, Vallejo and Norwalk-La Mirada are both located in cities with similar populations and poverty levels, and have a similar number of students.
+However, Norwalk-La Mirada's youth experiencing homelessness outperformed the statewide average on all measures, with a suspension rate of 4%, chronic absenteeism rate of 14% and a graduation rate of 88%.
+Vallejo, on the other hand, had a suspension rate over double the statewide average, a chronic absenteeism rate of 60%, and a graduation rate of 50% for students experiencing homelessness.

+An analysis of data on homeless students enrolled in charter and non-charter public schools in Los Angeles County, published by the UCLA Black Male Institute in 2021, found that in the 2018-19 school year charter schools identified 2% of their population as students experiencing homelessness, compared to 5% in non-charter schools.
+The Institute reported that 5-year cohort graduation rates for these charter school students was 45%, approximately 35 percentage points lower than their peers in non-charter schools, and that 40% of these students were chronically absent.